ebruri/Pierres-Treats/README.md

 ## Description
-A website where users can add, view, edit and delete treats and flavours for a bakery.
+A website where users can add, view, edit and delete treats and flavors for a bakery.

 ## Project Setup/Installation Instructions